 TAKE ACTION.
-Your patient meets criteria for an increased risk of hereditary cancer based on an identified mutation.
+Your patient meets criteria for an increased risk of hereditary cancer based on an identified mutation (pathogenic variant).

-Your response to the initial assessment indicates that your patient has an increased risk based on a specific gene identified via tumor profiling and/or a blood relative with a known mutation in a cancer susceptibility gene.
-Your patient should be referred for genetic counseling and possible genetic testing for the specific mutation.
+Your response to the initial assessment indicates that your patient has an increased risk based on a specific gene identified via tumor profiling and/or a blood relative with a known pathogenic variant in a cancer susceptibility gene.
+Your patient should be referred for genetic counseling and possible genetic testing for the specific pathogenic variant.
 Below are some resources for you and your patient.

 - Download fact sheet about risk for a known cancer predisposition gene.